COMBAT-TB/irida-pipeline-plugins/tb-sample-report-pipeline-plugin/README.md

-# Snippy Pipeline Plugin
+# tb-sample-report Pipeline Plugin

 [![Build Status](https://travis-ci.org/COMBAT-TB/irida-pipeline-plugins.svg?branch=master)](https://travis-ci.org/COMBAT-TB/irida-pipeline-plugins)

-This project contains a snippy pipeline implemented as a plugin for the [IRIDA][] bioinformatics analysis system.
+This project contains a tb-sample-report pipeline implemented as a plugin for the [IRIDA][] bioinformatics analysis system.
 This can be used as a template for implementing your own pipelines within IRIDA.

 Please see the pipeline documentation at <https://irida.corefacility.ca/documentation/developer/tools/pipelines/> for more details.